 It's more straightforward than you'd think.

-Put a virtual private network (VPN) between you and the internet, and your connection to the web becomes much more difficult to track and locate—whether the potential eavesdropper is a government agency or someone sitting behind you at a coffee shop.
+Putting a virtual private network (VPN) between you and the internet means your connection to the web becomes much more difficult to track and locate—whether the potential eavesdropper is a government agency or someone sitting behind you at a coffee shop.

 It doesn’t give you total anonymity, but it sends everything you do online through an encrypted tunnel that’s exceptionally hard for anyone else to break into.
 That means a lot for your online security and privacy.

-Dozens of top-quality VPN providers are ready and willing to set this service up for you, but if you want to cut out the middle man, there’s another option: Pick a browser with a VPN attached.
-It’s quick and convenient, and there are a growing number to choose from.
+Dozens of the best VPN providers (Nord and IPVanish, for example) are ready and willing to set this service up for you, but if you want to cut out the middle man, there’s another option: pick a browser with a VPN attached.
+It’s quick and convenient and there are a growing number to choose from.

 At first glance, VPNs can seem technical and complex, but they’re actually pretty straightforward.
 When you type an address into the search bar or click a link, you don’t go directly to the site.
 Instead, you connect to servers provided by your VPN, and then to the page you wanted to visit.
 Everything along the way—your entire digital path—is hidden from view.